Trinity Church

 • Fenway/Kenmore

-At first glance, it looks like any other convenience store, the window lined with faded bleach bottles and paper towels.
-But behind the hidden sliding door is the secret store within a store; an ultra-modern interior containing Boston’s hottest sneaker shop—carrying rare releases from Nike and Adidas, as well as deluxe streetwear and books on art and design.
+At first glance, it looks like any other convenience store, with its window lined with faded bleach bottles and paper towels.
+But behind a hidden sliding door here is a secret store within a store.
+Behind it, you’ll find the ultra-modern interior that is Boston’s hottest sneaker shop—carrying rare releases from Nike and Adidas, as well as deluxe streetwear and books on art and design.

 • Shopping